1m5/1m5/README.md

 * Rust has great support for threading and keeping threads safe.
 * Mozilla has a great reputation, Oracle nor Google does not.
 * Rust was open sourced from the beginning therefore not likely to cause future issues with copyright.
-* Many of the platforms 1M5 is integrating with like Bitcoin, Monero, GNU Radio were written in C++ and a bit of a pain to integrate with Java, so ease of interoperating with them is important.
+* Many of the platforms 1M5 is integrating with like Bitcoin, Tor, GNU Radio were written in C++ and a bit of a pain to integrate with Java, so ease of interoperating with them is important.
-* C, C++, and Go were considered but the first two don't have the memory protections I wish for (not entirely true with C++) and are often written in very terse methods and the latter uses garbage collection which I wanted to avoid and was written by Google who is slowly restricting Android development.
+* C, C++, and Go were considered but the first two don't have the memory protections I wish for (partially true with C++) and are often written in very terse methods and the latter uses garbage collection which I wanted to avoid and was written by Google who is slowly restricting Android development.
 * Learning Rust is exciting.
 Neither Clojure, Scala, or other JVM languages have produced much of that affect.
 * 1M5 codebase is going to be much smaller with far less objects yet still get the benefit of object-orientation.
+* Having an OS being entirely written in Rust (Redox) as a foundation
+* Can support multiple platforms without having to include a separate virtual machine (e.g. JVM, Go, etc) which is not likely to be installed making packaging more difficult

 ## Current TODO: